Shadi Ghadirian: Early life and education

 Shadi Ghadirian was born in 1974 in Tehran, Iran.
-After graduating high school in 1988, Ghadirian studied art and photography at Azad University in Tehran, emerging from school with a B.A. degree in photography.
+After graduating high school in 1988, Ghadirian studied art and photography at Azad University in Tehran (now Islamic Azad University, Central Tehran Branch), under Bahman Jalali and received her B.A. in photography.

 In 2000, Ghadirian married the Iranian photographer and author Peyman Hooshmandzadeh, who had also studied photography at Azad University.

 In addition to focusing on individual projects, Ghadirian currently works at the Museum of Photography in Tehran.

 Works

 Shadi Ghadirian has produced nine photographic series to date, titled Miss Butterfly, Nil, Nil, Be Colourful, Like Every Day, Qajar, Ctrl+Alt+Delete, My Press Photo, Out of Focus, and West by East.
 These series attempt to work through and reveal the issues that women face living in contemporary Iran while also bringing to light the complexities of negative stereotypes that these same women face coming from abroad.

 Qajar (1998)

 In Ghadirian’s first series, Qajar (1998), the artist arranged portraits of women, mainly her friends and family, using backdrops and dress reminiscent of the Qajar era (1785-1925), but added contemporary Western props such as a boom box, a Pepsi can, a phone or a vacuum.
 Portraits taken in the Qajar period were traditionally captured in a formal setting, and the subject often posed with prized possessions and objects that pointed to elite status.
 This juxtaposition of the traditional and the contemporaneous served as a starting off point for later series that further developed around the theme of contradiction in everyday life in contemporary Iran.